wp-plugins/google-calendar-widget/readme.txt

 * Added "Expand Entries by Default" checkbox to widget settings to auto expand all the calendar entries.
 If this is checked, the each calendar item will open as though they were clicked by default.

 = 1.3 =
+* Remove duplicate events when showing multiple calendars that have been invited to the same event.
+If you create an event in calendar A and invite calendar B as a guest, then load them as "url" and "url2", the event should only appear once.
+* Added "Event Title Format" option to specify a format string to customize event titles (with or without the time).
 * Added error checking for errors that can occur when used offline (for test servers).
+* Changed the layout of the widget settings to increase the size of the text boxes.